 Newborns sleep about 16 hours per day.
-However, as any new parent will tell you, that sleep is not consecutive.
+However, as any new parent will tell you, sleep is not consecutive.
 Brand-new babies typically eat every 90 minutes to three hours.
-Much of their rest comes from naps.
+Much of their rest comes from napping.
 Hence the common advice to “sleep when the baby sleeps.”

 As we get closer to kindergarten, “nap time” becomes a thing of the past.
 According to the National Sleep Foundation, most children have ditched daily naps by age four.

 Unlike daycare, your office likely doesn’t have a place to nap — nor do most employers encourage it (some progressive ones have nap pods and some sleek hotels have “sleep pods”).
 You likely know sleep is important.
 Is napping good for you once you’re an adult?

 Reddit has thoughts, and so do sleep experts.
 Here’s what to know.

 Reddit has thoughts.
 A user posted a graphic in the r/coolguides subreddit ranking nap times.
 According to the graphic:

 - A 20-minute nap was easy to wake up from and could boost energy

 - A 30-minute nap was a recipe for grogginess

 - An hour-long nap boosted short-term memory but would entail grogginess

 - A 90-minute nap would take you through a full REM cycle, could include dreams, and would improve creativity